Corporalis/gatsby-starter-bootstrap-netlify/src/examples/home.md

 related:
   - post: /examples/home
 ---
-This is an example about-page.
+This is an example home page.
 It has all the possible fields filled out.